 Applicants must meet the following guidelines from Statistics Canada Low Income Cut-offs (per household, before tax)

-- Contact a physician, therapist or social service worker to complete and submit an application for our Bursary Program.
+- Contact a physician, therapist or social service worker to complete and submit an application for a Bursary.

 - Eligible applicants will be notified of their acceptance in the program and added to our waiting list.